seansfkelley/nas-download-manager/PRIVACY.md

 # Privacy Policy

-Synology Download Manager asks for your login credentials for your Synology NAS in order to view and manage your download tasks.
-Your login credentials are stored locally to the browser in a place accessible only to Synology Download Manager.
+NAS Download Manager asks for your login credentials for your Synology NAS in order to view and manage your download tasks.
+Your login credentials are stored locally to the browser in a place accessible only to NAS Download Manager.
 Your credentials are only ever transmitted to the host you specify in the settings.

-**Synology Download Manager does not collect, store or transmit any other personal information, or use your credentials except to communicate with your NAS.** In particular, Synology Download Manager does not collect any usage information and does not sync any information between browsers.
+**NAS Download Manager does not collect, store or transmit any other personal information, or use your credentials except to communicate with your NAS.** In particular, NAS Download Manager does not collect any usage information and does not sync any information between browsers.

 ## Permission Explanations

-This section explains what each permission requested by Synology Download Manager is used for.
-You can find the list of requested permissions in [`manifest.json`](https://github.com/seansfkelley/synology-download-manager/blob/master/manifest.json), under the `permissions` section.
+This section explains what each permission requested by NAS Download Manager is used for.
+You can find the list of requested permissions in [`manifest.json`](https://github.com/seansfkelley/nas-download-manager/blob/master/manifest.json), under the `permissions` section.

 human-readable name               | source code name                | explanation
 ----------------------------------|---------------------------------|----------------------------------------
 Access your data for all websites | `http://*/*` and `https://*/*"` | Used to support the feature where left-clicking on supported link types automatically adds a download, rather than opening it in a browser tab.
-See [issue #45](https://github.com/seansfkelley/synology-download-manager/issues/45) for more on replacing this implementation with something better.
+See [issue #45](https://github.com/seansfkelley/nas-download-manager/issues/45) for more on replacing this implementation with something better.
 Display notifications to you      | `notifications`                 | Used to display addition/completion notifications.
 _n/a_                             | `contextMenus`                  | Used for registering itself with the right-click menu to add downloads from inside a tab.
-_n/a_                             | `storage`                       | Used to allow storing credentials and settings in a place where only Synology Download Manager can access them.
+_n/a_                             | `storage`                       | Used to allow storing credentials and settings in a place where only NAS Download Manager can access them.

 ## Verifying Your Installation